Fantaso/ghibli-studio-api/README.md

   Ghibli Studio API
 </h1>

-> Web app caching test case with Django.
+> Web app caching test case with Django and Memcached.
 It consists of caching a single web page for 60 seconds, in which the Django view makes a request to a third party API service for the data (All movies and cast of Ghibli Studio available in that API) that will be rendered as a web page and cached.

 <!-- build -->
 <!-- [![Build Status][travis-image]][travis-link] -->